 If the DC call request needs to be sent to DCSF, the IMS AS selects a DCSF for this session based on local configuration or discovery and selection of a DCSF instance via NRF.

-3. IMS AS notifies the DCSF the call event and request for DC control.
+3. IMS AS notifies the DCSF the call event request.

-Editor's note: The exact nature of this interface is FFS.
-Whether an implicit Registration in the IMS AS is assumed or Request /response is assumed is yet to be decided.

 4. After receiving the DC control request, the DCSF determines the policy about how to process the bootstrap data channel establishment requirement based on the related parameters in the DC control request and/or operator strategy.

-5. DCSF invokes IMS AS service to send data channel control request to IMS AS with the policy of bootstrap data channel establishment, and it includes the indications as follows:

-- Terminates the bootstrap data channel establishment which takes the originating network DCMF as target;

-- Forwards or initiates the bootstrap data channel establishment which takes the terminating network DCMF or UE as target.

-The DCSF also includes the media point information, i.e. IP addresses/ports of DCSF for routing of further application requests and applications between DCSF and DCMF for originating side and terminating side via interface MDC1.
+5. Since the SessionEstablishmentEvent indicates that served user offered a local BS stream, DCSF prepares originating side MDC1 media information required by DCMF.

+6. DCSF requests IMSAS to connect the served user offered local BS stream to the DCMF.

-6. The IMS AS selects a DCMF based on local configuration or discovers and selects a DCMF instance or enhanced MRF supporting DC media function via NRF.
+7. The IMS AS selects a DCMF based on local configuration or discovers and selects a DCMF instance or enhanced MRF supporting DC media function via NRF.

-7. IMS AS invokes DCMF service to instruct DCMF on Data Channel establishment and data channel media resource reservation based on the DC media information received from DCSF.
+8. IMS AS invokes DCMF service to instruct DCMF to allocate an Mb resource to terminate the media stream specified by the DCSF.
 For IMS AS to stand alone DCMF, DC2 is used to reserve data channel media resources.
 If enhanced MRF is used, IMS AS uses Mr'/Cr to enhanced MRF to reserve data channel media resources.

-The media resource for interface MDC1 to DCSF is also reserved based on DCSF media point information received in step 4.
+The media resource for interface MDC1 to DCSF is also reserved based on DCSF media information created in step 5.

+9. The DCMF/MRF responds with an SDP answer.

+10. IMS AS acknowledges the MRF created endpoint.

-8. IMS AS notifies the data channel control result to DCSF.
-The response may include the success of DC resource reservation and the information of media resource on DCMF or enhanced MRF.
+11. IMS AS responds to the DCMF connect control request to DCSF.
+The response may include the success of the operation.

-9. The DCSF stores the media resource information and establishes MDC1 connections with DCMF or enhanced MRF for bootstrap DC traffic to originating UE#1.
+12. The DCSF stores the media resource information and prepares for bootstrap DC traffic to originating UE#1.
+The DCSF prepares terminating side media information required by DCMF to offer a remote bootstrap stream to terminating UE#2.

-10-12.
+13. DCSF requests IMSAS to offer a DCMF connected stream.

+14. IMS AS invokes DCMF service to instruct DCMF to offer a Mb media stream.

+15. DCMF replies with an SDP offer as per DCSF provided MDC1 media specification.

+16. IMS AS responds to the DCMF connect control request to DCSF including media stream identity created.

+17. DCSF prepares for remote bootstrap DC traffic to terminating UE#2.
+DCSF responds to the Notify operation.

+NOTE: Steps 6~16 may be collapsed to operations including instructions for multiple media streams in a single request.

+18-20.
 IMS AS sends the INVITE which includes the updated SDP offer adding media information of DCMF or enhanced MRF to originating S-CSCF and then to remote network side and UE#2.
-The SDP offer for bootstrap data channel to UE#2 may also be included.
+The SDP offer for bootstrap data channel to UE#2 will in this case be included.

+Figure 6.20.2.2-2: UE Initiated Bootstrap Data Channel Establishment 2(2)